Dancing in the Courthouse

-"Dancing in the Courthouse" is a rap song by American singer-songwriter Dominic Fike.
+"Dancing in the Courthouse" is a song by American singer-songwriter Dominic Fike.
 It was released as a single on April 14, 2023, and is about Fike and his life growing up in Naples, Florida.
 It also mentions his troubles with law enforcement, and his life growing up with in the city while being "tongue-in-cheek" about the subject matter.
 The song also discusses reception of his debut album, What Could Possibly Go Wrong.
 The song was produced by Kenny Beats and received a 7/10 rating from Intersect Magazine.
 Additional songwriters were Kid Harpoon, Jeff Gitty, and Kenneth Charles Blume III.

 He performed the song as a debut during the first weekend of Coachella along with another song he created titled "Mama's Boy".

 Music video

 The music video was directed by Jack Begert and was created by Psycho Films. and was released on Fike's YouTube channel April 13, 2023.
 It was produced by Axi Mines and Michelle Mansoor, with Eric Hersey and Paige Masonek as co-producers.
 According to a press release by Sony Music, he mentions his songwriting talent and success on social media platforms.
 He also discusses his own EP, Don't Forget About Me, Demos.